ngspot/ngx-errors/README.md

 - `test:lib:headless` - Runs tests in headless mode with Chrome
 - `release` - Releases a new version.
 This will bump the library's version, and update the `CHANGE_LOG` file based on the commit message
 - `release:first` - Creates the first release
-- `commit` - Creates a new commit message based on Angular commit messgae convention
+- `commit` - Creates a new commit message based on Angular commit message convention
 - `contributors:add` - Adds a new contributor to the `README` file

 ## License